dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 v_{\pi}(s) = E_{\pi}[G_t | S_t = s] = E_{\pi}\Big[\sum_{k=0}^{\infty}\gamma^k R_{t+k+1} | S_t =s\Big]
 $$ (eq10)

 where $E_{\pi}[·]$ denotes the expected value of a random variable given that the agent follows policy $\pi$, and $t$ is any time step.
 Note that the value of the terminal state, if any, is always zero.
-We call the function $v_{\pi}$ the state-value function for policy $\pi$.
+We call the function **$v_{\pi}$ the state-value function for policy $\pi$**.

-Similarly, we define the value of taking action $a$ in state $s$ under a policy $\pi$, denoted $q_\pi(s, a)$, as the expected return starting from $s$, taking the action $a$, and thereafter following policy $\pi$:
+<span style="color:blue">Similarly, we define the value of taking action $a$ in state $s$ under a policy $\pi$, denoted $q_\pi(s, a)$, as the expected return starting from $s$, taking the action $a$, and thereafter following policy $\pi$</span>:

 $$
 q_\pi(s, a)= E_{\pi}[G_t | S_t = s, A_t = a] = E_{\pi}\Big[\sum_{k=0}^{\infty}\gamma^k R_{t+k+1} | S_t =s, A_t = a\Big]
 $$ (eq11)

-We call $q_\pi$ the action-value function for policy $\pi$.
+We call **$q_\pi$ the action-value function for policy $\pi$**.

 The value functions $v_\pi$ and $q_\pi$ can be estimated from experience.
 For example, if an agent follows policy $\pi$ and maintains an average, for each state encountered, of the actual returns that have followed that state, then the average will converge to the state’s value, $v_\pi(s)$, as the number of times that state is encountered approaches infinity.
 If separate averages are kept for each action taken in a state, then these averages will similarly converge to the action values, $q_\pi(s,a)$.
-We call estimation methods of this kind Monte Carlo methods because they involve averaging over many random samples of actual returns.
+We call estimation methods of this kind **Monte Carlo methods** because they involve averaging over many random samples of actual returns.
 Of course, if there are very many states, then it may not be practical to keep separate averages for each state individually.
 Instead, the agent would have to maintain $v_\pi$ and $q_\pi$ as parameterized functions and adjust the parameters to better match the observed returns.
 This can also produce accurate estimates, although much depends on the nature of the parameterized function approximator.

 A fundamental property of value functions used throughout reinforcement learning and dynamic programming is that they satisfy particular recursive